 Medications can be part of the solution for someone suffering from intrusive thoughts about their sexual orientation.

 Selective serotonin reuptake inhibitors (SSRIs) are often prescribed in high doses to address symptoms of OCD.
 Anafranil (clomipramine) is also used in some cases.
 These medications can help bring down the severity of the HOCD symptoms.
-However , in my experience, it is quite unusual for someone to make significant and lasting progress against HOCD without learning, to some extent, how to understand and cope with the intrusive thoughts.
+However, in our experience, it is quite unusual for someone to make significant and lasting progress against HOCD without learning, to some extent, how to understand and cope with the intrusive thoughts.

 HOCD Frequently Asked Questions